IamSreeman/IamSreeman.github.io/_posts/2025-01-26-AI-leader-and-the-world-government.md

    ― <a href="https://en.wikipedia.org/wiki/Voltaire" target="_blank">Voltaire</a>'s ideology condensed into a sentence by <a href="https://en.wikipedia.org/wiki/Evelyn_Beatrice_Hall" target="_blank">Evelyn Beatrice Hall</a>

    Rational disagreements are always allowed.
 But I will talk about 2 distinct cases where censorship is necessary & justified.
-People can always express their opinions, but facts are objective, so mis/disinformation should be censored.
+People can always express their subjective opinions (like which colour is the best), but facts are objective, so mis/disinformation should be censored.

    - ***Intolerance & Disinformation***: Deliberate disinformation should not be left unchecked.
 Karl Popper, in 1945, introduced the [paradox of tolerance](https://en.wikipedia.org/wiki/Paradox_of_tolerance){:target="_blank"}.